U.S. makes contingency plans in case Iran nuclear talks fail

 A senior Iranian foreign ministry official confirmed that the United States had raised the issue in the bilateral talks, saying that the Iranian side had responded that this was a matter for the Iranian judiciary, which acts independently.

-“However, on humanitarian grounds, we said we will do whatever possible,” added the Iranian official on condition of anonymity.
+“However, on humanitarian grounds, we said we will do whatever possible,” said the Iranian official on condition of anonymity, adding that at the same meeting “Iran asked for the release of Iranians jailed” in the United States.

 He also said the issue was discussed with the foreign minister of Oman when he visited Tehran earlier this month.

 The crux of the 2015 agreement between Iran and six major powers - Britain, China, France, Germany, Russia and the United States - was that Iran would restrict its nuclear program in return for relief from sanctions that have crippled its economy.